google/oss-fuzz-gen/README.md

 ## Basic usage

-Currently, we just use version 1: non-agent mode to show the effectiveness.
+-Currently, we just use version 1: non-agent mode to show the effectiveness.-

 ### Agent Mode (LangGraph Implementation)